Currently no longer recruiting centers

 eCRF

 The eCRF is built in Castor EDC, a program that can be reached from everywhere via the internet.
-Randomization and reporting of protocol deviations will also be performed in this system.
+Randomization and reporting of protocol deviations are performed in this system.

 Clinical trials registration